Vision Quest (film): Impact

 The movie was renamed Crazy for You in New Zealand, Australia and the UK after the Madonna song "Crazy for You" to capitalize on the growing fame of the still-on-the-rise singer.
-Cashboxs Julius Robinson retrospectively commented in 1988, that the song "really put [her] on the map".
+Cashboxs Julius Robinson retrospectively commented in 1988, that the song "really put her on the map".

 Writing for Cashbox in 1985, Peter Berk explained the film "offered a valuable lesson to the industry", showing "how much a hit song can do to promote an otherwise soon-to-be forgotten movie".
 He continued, writing that, although Journey's "Only The Young" drew attention to the album, Madonna's "Crazy for You" made the soundtrack "so magnetic to record buyers".
 He complimented that films like Vision Quest have "made many people aware of just how invaluable the film-music connection is today".
 In December 1987, Billboard magazine dedicated an article to the links between a movie and a hit single and music videos.
 In July 1985, Jan DeKnock from Chicago Tribune noted what he called a "movie mania", when various singles from motion pictures reached the first spot in the U.S. Billboard Hot 100 that year, beginning with "Crazy for You".
-It was the first song produced by John Benitez to climb to the U.S. charts, breaking the nine-week steak of "We Are the World".
+It was the first song produced by John Benitez to climb to the U.S. charts, breaking the nine-week streak of "We Are the World".
 Australian music editor Marc Andrews, in Madonna Song by Song (2022), wrote that "Crazy for You" is now "considered one of the greatest, if not sexiest, love songs of all time".
 Len Comaratta, from Consequence, called it "a classic in the rock ballad canon".
 According to Billboard, "Crazy for You" is one of all-time biggest movie songs on the Billboard Hot 100.
 The Arizona Republic picked it as one of the Best 10 Madonna songs From movie soundtracks.